speakeasyjs/speakeasy/README.md

 To generate a suitable QR Code, pass the generated URL to a QR Code generator, such as the `qr-image` module.

-Throws an error if secret or label is missing, or if hotp is used and a counter is missing, if the type is not one of `hotp` or `totp`, if the algorithm is not one of the supported SHA1, SHA256, or SHA512, if the URL is called with an invalid number of digits, or an invalid period.

 **Kind**: function